-The Company's primary activities include conducting MDP research and development of its MBT pipeline, securing intellectual property protection, establishing relationships with Contract Research Organizations ("CROs") and academic institutions, expanding its scientific leadership and staff and raising capital.
+The Company's primary activities include research and development of its MBT pipeline, securing intellectual property protection, managing collaborations with Contract Research Organizations ("CROs") and academic institutions, expanding its scientific leadership and laboratory staff and raising capital.
 To date, the Company has not generated any revenues from operations and does not expect to generate any revenues in the near future.

-The unaudited interim condensed financial statements of the Company have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
-They do not include all information and footnotes required by GAAP for complete financial statements.
-Except as disclosed herein, there have been no material changes in the information disclosed in the notes to the financial statements for the year ended December 31, 2014, included in the Company's Annual Report on Form 10-K, filed with the SEC (the "2014 Form 10-K").
-The interim unaudited condensed financial statements should be read in conjunction with those audited financial statements included in the 2014 Form 10-K. In the opinion of management, all adjustments considered necessary for fair presentation, consisting solely of normal recurring adjustments, have been made.
-Operating results for the three and six month periods ended June 30, 2015 are not necessarily indicative of the results that may be expected for the year ending December 31, 2015, or any other period.
+The accompanying interim condensed financial statements of the Company have not been audited.
+In accordance with United States generally accepted accounting principles ("U.S. GAAP") for presentation of interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC"), we have condensed and omitted certain information and footnotes required by U.S. GAAP for complete financial statements.
+Except as disclosed herein, there have been no material changes in the information disclosed in the notes to the audited financial statements for the year ended December 31, 2014 included in the Company's Annual Report on Form 10-K, filed with the SEC (the "2014 Form 10-K").
+The accompanying unaudited interim condensed financial statements should be read in conjunction with the audited financial statements included in the 2014 Form 10-K. In the opinion of management, all adjustments considered necessary for fair presentation, consisting solely of normal recurring adjustments, have been made.
+Operating results for the three and nine month periods ended September 30, 2015 are not necessarily indicative of the results that may be expected for the year ending December 31, 2015, or any other period.
 All amounts are presented in U.S. Dollars.